walterimaican/nightlight/README.md

 ## Suggestions

-While Nightlight can only toggle Windows theming, you can add tie in various applications with it!
+While Nightlight can only toggle Windows theming, you can tie in various applications with it!
 (You must have the "Apps, Explorer, System" option checked).

 Below are some applications that can toggle with your OS, given you install the accompanying extensions: